-We more formally tested for divergence of the G-matrices from the ancestral state during 100 generations and for differentiation between derived replicate populations at generation 50 using eigentensor analysis (see Methods).
+We tested for divergence of the G-matrices from the ancestral state during 100 generations, and for differentiation between derived replicate populations at generation 50 using eigentensor analysis (see Methods).
 This analysis identifies the phenotypic dimensions along which there are most differences between the several matrices being compared.

-When looking for divergence between A6140 and CA[1-3]100, the first eigentensor, E_1 , ex-495 plains more variation than the null expectation (Figure 3A, 73%).
-G-matrix coordinates in the space of E_1 (Figure 3B), show that the A6140 population drives most significant differences be-497 tween all matrices, and thus encompasses most of the genetic divergence.
-Along the first eigen-498 vector of E_1 (called e{11} ; Figure 3C), divergence is mostly due to the loss of genetic variance in the CA populations (Figure 2C).
-Confirming this interpretation, we further find that e{11} is highly 500 collinear with the g{max} of the A6140 population, the phenotypic dimension encompassing most 501 ancestral genetic variation (not shown).
-Similar conclusions can be reached when comparing 502 the A6140 results from the third common garden with the CA[1-3]100 populations while ensuring that the assay period does not affect the variance estimates (see Figure S9).
-The first three 504 eigenvectors of CA[1-3]100 populations did not align with the A6140 g{max} (Figure 2D), though 505 by generation 50 CA[1,3]50 replicates were aligned (Figure S11).
-Together, these findings indicate that the genetic variance is progressively dispersed over multiple phenotypic dimensions during 507 focal evolution.
-508
+475 When looking for divergence between A6140 and CA[1-3]100, the first eigentensor, E_1 , ex-476 plains more variation than the null expectation (Figure 3A, 73%).
+G-matrix coordinates in the 477 space of E_1 (Figure 3B), show that the A6140 population drives most significant differences 478 between all matrices, and thus encompasses most of the genetic divergence.
+Along the first eigenvector of E_1 (called e{11} ; Figure 3C) divergence is due to loss of genetic variance in the CA populations.
+We further find that e{11} is highly collinear with the g{max} of the A6140 population, the phenotypic dimension encompassing most ancestral genetic variation (not shown).
+Similar results were found when comparing the A6140 results from the third common garden with the CA[1-3]100 populations, ensuring that the assay period does not affect the mean variance estimates (see Figure S9).

-We tested for differentiation between replicate populations during focal evolution by restrict-509 ing the spectral analysis to only the three CA[1-3] G-matrices, separately at generation 50 and 510 generation 100.
-For the CA[1-3]50 populations, we observe that a single eigentensor was differ-511 ent from the null expectations, explaining 53% of the differences between the three G-matrices (Figure S10).
-The coordinates of these matrices in the space of the eigentensor indicate that 513 CA150 and the remaining two populations contributed in opposite directions to the difference 514 observed.
-Most of this difference is expressed along the first two eigenvectors (50% and 37%): 515 CA[2-3]50 lost variance along the first eigenvector and CA150 along the second one.
-A similar 516 analysis at generation 100 did not show differentiation between the three CA[1-3]100 G-matrices 517 (not shown).
-518
+We tested for differentiation between replicate populations during focal evolution by restrict-485 ing the spectral analysis to only the three CA[1-3] G-matrices, separately at generation 50 and 486 generation 100.
+For the CA[1-3]50 populations, we observe that a single eigentensor was differ-487 ent from the null expectations, explaining 53% of the differences between the three G-matrices 488 (Figure S109) The coordinates of these matrices in the space of the eigentensor indicate that 489 CA150 and the remaining two populations contributed in opposite directions to the difference 400 observed.
+Most of this difference is expressed along the first two eigenvectors (50% and 37%): 491 CA[2-3]50 lost variance along the first eigenvector and CA150 along the second one.
+A similar 492 analysis at generation 100 did not show differentiation between the three CA[1-3]100 G-matrices 493 (not shown).
+494

-$^{\circ}4.5$ Selection on locomotion behavior
+4.6 Selection on locomotion behavior

-In Noble et al. (2017) we reported the fertility of manyoinbred lines used to estimate the G-matrices.
+In Noble et al. (2017) we reported the fertility of many of the inbred lines used to estimate the G-matrices.
 This data encompasses hermaphrodite self-fecundity and progeny viability until early larvae, measured in an environment that closely mimicked that of lab evolution.
-With this data at hand we can estimate the selection surface of locomotion in our lab environment by applying equation 22, with relative fertility being partially regressed onto the transition rates (see Methods).
+With this data at hand we can estimate the selection surface of locomotion in our lab environment by applying equation 21, with relative fertility being partially-regressed onto the transition rates (see Methods).

-We find that the 95% credible intervals for several coefficients for correlated selection between pairs of transition rates do not overlap zero: negative between still-forward (SF) and forward-still (FS) and positive between SB and FS, and FS and BS (Figure S12).
-To visualize the selection surface, we rotated the γ -matrix with canonical analysis (see Methods).
-The resulting selection surface suggests a saddle with three unstable equilibria in three canonical dimensions y_1 - y_3 , indicating disruptive selection, and three stable equilibria in three dimensions (y_4 - y_6), indicating stabilizing selection (Figure 4, Table 5).
-We only find, however, evidence of weak and strong stabilizing selection at y_5 and y_6 , respectively, because only these empirical estimates are unlikely under the null distribution.
+We find that the 95% credible intervals for several coefficients for correlated selection between pairs of transition rates do not overlap zero: negative between still-forward (SF) and forwardstill (FS) and positive between SB and FS, and FS and BS (Figure S11).
+To visualize the selection 505 surface, we rotated the γ -matrix with canonical analysis (see Methods).
+The resulting selection 506 surface suggests a saddle with three unstable equilibria in three canonical dimensions y_1 - y_3 , 507 indicating disruptive selection, and three stable equilibria in three dimensions (y_4 - y_6), indicating 508 stabilizing selection (Figure 4, Table 4).
+We only find, however, evidence of weak and strong 509 stabilizing selection on y_5 and y_6 , respectively, because only these empirical estimates are unlikely 510 under the null distribution.

-4.6 G-matrix evolution in the selection surface
+4.7 G-matrix evolution in the selection surface